 According to Shape IT Manager Molly Hunting, Plex Cloud ERP has been a great fit for her company because “it doesn’t try to be all things to all kinds of companies.”
 “Plex’s focus is on manufacturing industries with extensive traceability requirements,” said Hunting.
 “That’s our environment, so we speak each other’s language.”
-Plex Cloud ERP replaced several separate systems for preventive maintenance, production, gages, problem controls, reporting, and more.
+Plex Cloud ERP replaced several separate systems for preventive maintenance, production, gages, CRM, problem controls, reporting, and more.
 Also, while the previous independent systems had not natively talked to each other, all Plex functions are completely integrated.

 The system manages all core shop-floor functions for Shape, including bills of material, purchasing, receiving, inventory, manufacturing, basic quality, planning and scheduling, shipping, key measures, EDI, engineering change tracking, subcontracting, financials, and document control.
 In the three years following its initial launch of Plex Cloud ERP, Shape also implemented Plex’s advanced human resources, quoting, maintenance, advanced quality, and program management functions.
 In addition to using Plex at all of its parent facilities and operations, it also uses the finance functions at most of its alliance companies.